pointtonull/nonoh/README.rst

 Use
 ---

-Nonoh is a cmd tool to do calls using the nonoh.net service.
-Their sintax is:
+Nonoh is a cmd tool to make calls using the nonoh.net service.
+It's sintax is:

    nonoh [fromnumber] tonumber

-If fromnumber is not give nonoh will user the defaultfrom value from ~/.nonohrc.
+If from number is not given nonoh will asume default values from ~/.nonohrc.

 ~/.nonorc::

-    user=usuario
+    user=username
-    pass=contraseña
+    pass=password
-    defaultfrom=3874333333
+    defaultfrom=yourtelephonenumberwithareacode